 Recommendations by Study Goal

 The most effective approach combines resources: a daily reading plan (She Reads Truth or BibleLum) for consistent engagement, supplemented by deeper thematic study (Precept or The Bible Project) for books that warrant extended attention.
+If your priority is finding women's Bible study guides with historical background and daily application questions, compare the guide formats directly before choosing a platform.
 The goal is not to find a single perfect resource, but to build a practice that sustains theological formation over years rather than weeks.